metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ### Token Burn

-The Token Burn guard restricts the mint to holder of a specified SPL Token and required the burn of the tokens.
+The Token Burn guard restricts the mint to holders of a specified SPL Token and requires the burn of the tokens.
 The `amount` determines how many tokens are required.

 ```json
 "tokenBurn" : {